CMU-313/CMU-313.github.io/assignments/HW4.md

    - an explanation and justification of the testing you have done on it.

-### (3) Design document - (due Thursday, Nov 3rd, 23:59) | 70 points
+### (3) Microservice ML feature implementation - (due Tuesday, Nov 8th, 23:59) | 70 points

 Once you have implemented the feature in isolation, your next (group) task is to document it and argue for how it should be integrated into the design of the existing system.
-Effectively, your technical contact’s demand for microservices makes it straightforward to develop this feature in isolation, but it raises questions about how it should be integrated into your existing (relatively monolithic) web app.
+Effectively, your technical contact’s demand for microservices so the team can develop this feature in isolation, but it raises questions about how it should be integrated into your existing (relatively monolithic) web app.
 You have at least several options:

 1. Rewrite the web app using a different architecture (re-architect the overall app in some other way)